ycdxsb/PocOrExp_in_Github/2021/README.md

 - [https://github.com/mbadanoiu/CVE-2022-24442](https://github.com/mbadanoiu/CVE-2022-24442) :  ![starts](https://img.shields.io/github/stars/mbadanoiu/CVE-2022-24442.svg) ![forks](https://img.shields.io/github/forks/mbadanoiu/CVE-2022-24442.svg)

 ## CVE-2021-25741
- A security issue was discovered in Kubernetes where a user may be able to create a container with subpath volume mounts to access files &amp; directories outside of the volume, including on the host filesystem.
+ A security issue was discovered in Kubernetes where a user may be able to create a container with subpath volume mounts to access files & directories outside of the volume, including on the host filesystem.